Pokémon: Red, Green & Blue Versions

 What Did Game Freak Publish Before Making Video Games?

-I saw some original copies in a museum exhibit, and they were underwhelming.
-There’s no magical quality to them; they were low quality Japanese fanzines, made with a lot of love but still they were simply fanzines.
+I saw some original copies of their fanzine in a museum exhibit, and they were underwhelming.
+There’s no magical quality to them; they were low quality Japanese fanzines, made with a lot of love but still simply fanzines.
+Those little staples books are relevant because they birthed Game Freak and put Satoshi and Ken together, allowing them to later pivot to video game development.

 Which Surprising Pokémon Was Born First?

-Rhydon was the first design.
-He is a very generic-looking dinosaur with a rhinoceros horn, so it makes a ton of sense that he is the first Pokémon ever finished.
+Rhydon was the oldest design to end up in the final game.
+He is a very generic-looking dinosaur with a rhinoceros horn, so it makes a ton of sense that he is the oldest Pokémon, coming from the era where all the creatures were inspired by dinosaurs.
 More creative concepts like Electabuzz would come later.

 What Horrible NES Game Funded the Development of Pokémon?

-Once again I have to make a personal connection, because I’m a raging narcissist.
+Once again I have to make a personal connection before I answer the question because I’m a raging narcissist.
 When the Super Nintendo came out, I didn’t have one.
 I had gotten a second-hand NES earlier in the year, so, of course, my mother was not about to start upgrading her six-year-old son with the latest and greatest.
 Since I was smitten with Yoshi and dreamed of nothing but riding him in Super Mario World, I asked my mom to buy me Yoshi for NES as a birthday gift, and when I started playing it this is what I saw.

 Now I can sleep at night, knowing that I directly financed the development of Pokémon all the way back in 1992.
 Well, I guess my mom financed the development of Pokémon.
 Be sure to thank my mom if you see her.